At a glance

 Vinegar has been used as an all-purpose household cleaner for centuries.
 Diluted acetic acid is an excellent natural disinfectant and a common ingredient in cleaning products, including household cleaners, window cleaners, bathroom cleaners, and dish soaps.

-Adding some vinegar to your laundry can help to resolve tough stains and keeps your clothes bright in color.
+Adding vinegar to your laundry can help resolve tough stains and keep your clothes bright in color.

 Medicine and personal care products

-Acetic acid can be found in medicines, including ear drops and ointments for fungal infections, and is added to cosmetics to control the pH value and extend the shelf life of skincare products.
+Acetic acid can be found in medicines and topical ointments for fungal infections, and is often added to cosmetics to control pH values and extend the shelf life of skincare products.

 Gardening